 So do you need any more reasons to start your blog with WordPress?
 Probably not; so let’s dive into the juicy details on how to start using WordPress for beginners.

-To make this guide easy for you to understand, I am breaking it down into 3 sections.
+To make this guide easy for you to understand, I am breaking down this step-by-step guide into 3 sections.

 Start a WordPress Blog Basics